garethcull/forecastr/README.md

 I then use Google Tag Manager to create rules that listen for any ux events and then send that data to Google Analytics.

+### Data Studio Reporting on the User Experience

+I've put together a few dashboards in Google Data Studio that review how users interact with the forecastr user experience.
+These report include:

+- How Users Engage with the Product Page and what web elements they interact with
+- A summary report looking at kpis related to user acquisition, engagement, retention and growth.

+Feel free to review and copy them for your own clones / downloads of forecastr.

+You can find these reports at: https://www.datanarrative.io/

 ### Requirements<br/>